 Incat's world beating Wave Piercing Catamarans are created through a production line system at the dedicated 70,000m2 undercover facility.

+Incat’s world beating Wave Piercing Catamarans are created through a production line system at the dedicated 70,000m2 undercover facility.
+Multiple vessels can be handled simultaneously in two drydocks which includes the ability to house construction of larger vessels over 150m in length.
 Like any thriving business, a core of dedicated and loyal staff can be found at the centre of Incat’s success.
-With high levels of job satisfaction, Incat ensures a skilled workforce with a low level employee turnover with many team members accomplishing over two decades of service.
+With a comprehensive training program, high levels of job satisfaction, Incat ensures a skilled workforce and low employee turnover with many team members accomplishing over two decades of service.

 High-strength marine grade aluminium is sourced in extruded profile sections and plate from specialist suppliers in Australia, France, Italy, Greece and China.
 Plate arrives to a dedicated facility where nesting plans are generated and plate is cut to begin vessel construction.

 Inches construction hall is used for the prefabrication of vessel components for large vessels and the construction of smaller vessels.

 Prefabrication of vessel components provides immense benefits for both worker comfort and production efficiency.

 Components can be rotated to allow ease of fabrication and welding techniques which in turn minimises vessel construction time..

 Continued refinement of the prefabrication and module construction process has seen the Stage 1 positions of both the main assembly halls also transform into prefab areas for large components such as fuel tanks, engine rooms, jet rooms and superstructure modules.